tmetsch/pytkgen/README.md

     everything which is defined for this particular widget with it using known techniques.

-  * button(name, cmd) - Associates a 'Button' widget with an command - For
+  * button(name, cmd) - Associates a 'Button' widget with a command - For
     example: 'root.destroy'.

   * checkbox(name) - Returns an 'IntVar' for a 'Checkbox' so you can retrieve